 We continue to develop refinements and improvements to the hardware and software, including lesion classification algorithms, some of which are likely to require approval of a PMA supplement.
-Our R&D plan also includes further improvements such as faster and easier software downloads for future versions.
+Our research and development ("R&D") plan also includes further improvements such as faster and easier software downloads for future versions.